Top 25 Most Popular Korean Street Foods

 Like a Meal (Meal-sized Street Food)

 Did you think street food is only about tasty snacks between meals?
 No way!
 Please do not underestimate the versatility of street food.
-Some street food is just perfect for breakfast, lunch, and dinner as it is quite sufficient for one meal.
+Some street food is perfect for breakfast, lunch, and dinner as it is filling enough for a whole meal.

-Here are a few street food dishes that are commonly served as meals.
+Here are a few street food dishes commonly served as complete meals.

 1. 떡볶이 (Tteokbokki: Spicy Stir-fried Rice Cakes)